A: It's not really known how long DVDs will last,

 tapes of any type, nor film but can recommend Chris at Save

-Memories who does cine films and slides.
-Nearly all
+who does cine films and slides.
+Nearly all recordings from

 Q: Should I send original camcorder tapes or send VHS copies?

-ask me to edit some parts out of the tapes for you.
-I would rather
+have to ask me to edit some parts out of the tapes for you.
+I

-do that than have you lower the quality of your precious recordings by
+would rather do that than have you lower the quality of your precious

-using VHS.
-All modern camcorders and almost all camcorders built
+recordings by using VHS.
+All modern camcorders and almost all

-in the last 30 years, are much better quality than VHS.
+camcorders built in the last 20 years, are much better quality than VHS.

-of fascinating testimonials from some famous names, see the famous names testimonials page.
+collection of fascinating testimonials from some famous names, see the famous

 Q: Do you do discounts?